franciscoliu/oct_arr_mllmu_bench/README.md

 # Multimodal Large Language Model Unlearning Benchmark (MLLMU-Bench)
+Due to the limit of openreview uploading size, we only upload 200 images in Full Sets for references.
+The entire Full Set contains 500 fictitious images.
+We are sorry about this inconvenience.

 ## Benchmark Data Setup
 Due to the size of the dataset, we place the dataset in the supplement file of the submission.